 Nett positive suction head — related to how much suction lift a pump can achieve by creating a partial vacuum.
 Atmospheric pressure then pushes liquid into pump.
 A method of calculating if the pump will work or not. (more)

 Specific gravity.
 Weight of liquid in comparison to water at approx 20 deg c (SG = 1).

 A number which is the function of pump flow, head, efficiency etc. Not used in day-to-day pump selection, but very useful as pumps with similar specific speed will have similar shaped curves, similar efficiency / NPSH / solids handling characteristics.

 If the vapour pressure of a liquid is greater than the surrounding air pressure, the liquid will boil.

-A measure of a liquid’s resistance to flow. ie: how thick it is.
+A measure of a liquid’s resistance to flow.
+For example, how thick it is.
 The viscosity determines the type of pump used, the speed it can run at, and with gear pumps, the internal clearances required.

 The amount of pressure / head required to ‘force’ liquid through pipe and fittings.

 The pound per square inch or, more accurately, pound-force per square inch (symbol: psi or lbf/in2 or lbf/in2 or lbf/sq in or lbf/sq in) is a unit of pressure or of stress based on avoirdupois units.
 It is the pressure resulting from a force of one pound-force applied to an area of one square inch:

 1 psi approximately equals 6,894.757 Pa, where pascal (Pa) is the SI unit of pressure